Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Check out our Skin Tightening Gallery for some examples.

 Please don’t hesitate to contact us if you have any other questions about the safety and risks of non-surgical skin tightening.
-If you are ready to get started, simply self-schedule a consultation with a board-certified plastic surgeon in Nashville or Memphis.
+If you are ready to get started, use the pink button to schedule a consultation with our board-certified plastic surgeon in Nashville or Memphis.